Senior Honors Thesis

 • meet with committee members to discuss proposal and make any recommended changes

-• Initiate IRB training and review, if applicable
+• initiate IRB review if applicable

 • First semester senior year